City Safety: Why there’s no stopping the pioneering auto-brake technology

 They were asked to drive towards a mock, inflatable vehicle at about 25km/h.
 The second instruction was just as simple, yet harder to register for the driver: Don’t touch the brake pedal.

 This was a global demonstration of Volvo’s pioneering City Safety system.
-In isolation, it was a technology designed to reduce significantly the number of common, everyday low-speed rear-end collisions.
-In the bigger picture, it was the foundation of the journey towards fully autonomous vehicles.
+In isolation, it was a technology designed to significantly reduce the number of common, everyday low-speed rear-end collisions.
+In the bigger picture, it was the the start of the journey towards fully autonomous vehicles - a journey the brand still follows today.

 David Pickett, Volvo Car Australia’s senior manager, product engineering, was involved directly with City Safety’s local debut, and he recalls its impact in the automotive industry.